Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

 defined by $ \int_{I\cX} = \sum_{i \in I} \int_{\cX_i} $. \end{notation} \begin{rmk} If $ G $ is a finite group, then we can identify $ A(\cX) $ with $ A(X)^G, $ and for an element $ v \in A(X)^G, $ we have

-in $ \QQ. $ \end{rmk} Now we can state the orbifold Hirzebruch-Riemann-Roch (HRR) theorem. \begin{thm}[Orbifold HRR] Let $ \cX $ be a connected proper smooth quotient stack over $ \CC $.
+in $ \QQ. $ \end{rmk} Now we can state the orbifold HRR theorem. \begin{thm}[Orbifold HRR] Let $ \cX $ be a connected proper smooth quotient DM stack.
 Then for all $ x \in K(\cX), $ we have

-in $ \ZZ. $ \end{thm} \begin{proof} Note that $ \cX $ is a proper smooth DM stack of finite type over $ \CC $.
-Take an element $ x $ in $ K(\cX). $ By the natural isomorphism $ K(\cX) \cong K^0(\cX) $, we can write $ x = [\cV] - [\cW] $ for two vector bundles $ \cV $ and $ \cW $ on $ \cX $.
-Formula (\ref{eq_HRR}) follows from Theorem 4.19 in \cite{edidin2012riemann} for vector bundles on $ \cX $ and the linearities of the orbifold Euler characteristic and the orbifold Chern character. \end{proof} \begin{rmk} \begin{enumerate}[font=\normalfont,leftmargin=*] \item If $ \cX $ is a projective stack, i.e., the coarse moduli space of $ \cX $ is a projective scheme, then Theorem \ref{thm_HRR} is the content of Part 1 of Theorem 4.10 in \cite{toen1999theoremes} for the morphism $ \cX \to \Spec \CC. $ \item An analytic version of Theorem \ref{thm_HRR} was first proved in \cite{kawasaki1979riemann} for holomorphic vector bundles on a compact complex orbifold.
-This explains the word ``orbifold" in the orbifold Chern character, the orbifold Todd class, and the orbifold HRR theorem. \end{enumerate} \end{rmk} \begin{rmk}[The explicit orbifold HRR theorem] Let $ I $ be the finite inertia index set of $ \cX $ in Notation \ref{notation_quotient_stack} and \ref{notation_todd}.
+\end{thm} \begin{proof} Take an element $ x $ in $ K(\cX). $ By the natural isomorphism $ K(\cX) \cong K^0(\cX) $, we can write $ x = [\cV] - [\cW] $ for two vector bundles $ \cV $ and $ \cW $ on $ \cX $.
+Formula (\ref{eq_HRR}) follows from Theorem 4.19 in \cite{edidin2013riemann} for vector bundles on $ \cX $ and the linearities of the orbifold Euler characteristic and the orbifold Chern character. \end{proof} \begin{rmk} \begin{enumerate}[font=\normalfont,leftmargin=*] \item If $ \cX $ is a quasi-projective stack, i.e., the coarse moduli space of $ \cX $ is a quasi-projective scheme, then Theorem \ref{thm_HRR} is the content of Part 1 of Theorem 4.10 in \cite{toen1999theoremes} for the morphism $ \cX \to \Spec \CC. $ \item An analytic version of Theorem \ref{thm_HRR} was first proved in \cite{kawasaki1979riemann} for holomorphic vector bundles on a compact complex orbifold.
+This explains the word ``orbifold" in the orbifold Chern character, the orbifold Todd class, and the orbifold HRR theorem. \end{enumerate} \end{rmk} \begin{rmk}[The explicit orbifold HRR theorem] Let $ I $ be the finite inertia index set of $ \cX $ in Notations \ref{notation_quotient_stack} and \ref{notation_todd}.
 For a vector bundle $ V $ on $ \cX $, the orbifold HRR theorem becomes

 where $ \cV_i $ is the restriction of the vector bundle $ \cV $ on the substack $ \cX_i $ of $ \cX $ for each index $ i \neq 0. $ For a sheaf $ \cE $ on $ \cX, $ we can compute